awsdocs/aws-java-developer-guide/doc_source/java-dg-exceptions.rst

 :aws-java-class:`AmazonClientException` indicates that a problem occurred inside the Java client code, either while trying to send a request to AWS or while trying to parse a response from AWS.
-:classname:`AmazonClientException` exceptions are generally more severe than :classname:`AmazonServiceException` exceptions and indicate a major problem that is preventing the client from being able to make service calls to AWS services.
-For example, the AWS Java SDK will throw an :classname:`AmazonClientException` if no network connection is available when you try to call an operation on one of the clients.
+An :classname:`AmazonClientException` is generally more severe than an :classname:`AmazonServiceException`, and indicates a major problem that is preventing the client from making service calls to AWS services.
+For example, the |sdk-java|
+throws an :classname:`AmazonClientException` if no network connection is available when you try to call an operation on one of the clients.